 Mansfield majored in Fine Arts Painting at Ohio University and later went on to earn a Master’s Degree in Art Education at The Ohio State University.
 After graduating from OSU, he found a teaching job outside of Cincinnati and moved to the tri-state area.

 Mansfield’s free time is spent with his wife, Cincinnati Rollergirls Principal Owner Lauren Bishop, and their French Bulldog, Jett, avoiding the outside world at their home.
-His hobbies include jiu jitsu (he is currently at 1 stripe white belt), drinking as many different craft beers as humanly possible, playing video games, and watching combat sports.
-He also occasionally leaves the house to watch a Reds game or go to a brewery.
+His hobbies include jiu jitsu (he is currently a blue belt), drinking as many different craft beers as humanly possible, playing video games, and watching combat sports.
+He also occasionally leaves the house to watch a FCC game or go to a brewery.